corybrunson/ordr/cran-comments.md

 Several checks had PREPERRORS, which i'm not qualified to account for.

 There were no ERRORs or WARNINGs.
-There was one NOTE, depending on the check.
+There were one or two NOTEs, depending on the check.

+One note flagged the same spellings and URLs as the Win-Builder checks.

 One note read as follows:
 ```